10 Striking 3D Website Examples (and How They’re Made)

 Essential 3D Website Tools and Resources

-- Faux dimensional scrolling: Using a combination of layered elements, parallax, and gentle movement creates a feeling of 3D space.
+- Faux dimensional scrolling: Combining layered elements, parallax, and subtle motion creates a convincing sense of 3D space without the complexity.

 10 Stunning 3D Website Examples